kassiareg24/lncRNAs-exercise/README.md

 ## Usage

 To use this package, simply run the `main.R` script in R version 4.3.0 or higher.
-To generate venn diagrams, continue by running
+To generate venn diagrams, run the `generateVennDiagrams.R` script after.

 ## Attribution